lit/lit/packages/labs/virtualizer/README.md

 A function that returns a Lit `TemplateResult`.
 It will be used to generate a child element for each item in the `items` array.

+### `keyFunction` property

+Type: `(item: T, index: number) => unknown`
+Generic type name: `KeyFn` from `lit/directives/repeat.js`

+A function given to the `repeat` directive.
+This is given the item value and it should return a guaranteed unique key.
+The unique key helps the repeat directive optimize rendering of large lists.

 ### `scroller` attribute / property

 Type: `Boolean`